Kingdom of Poland (1917–1918): Occupation authorities

 Immediately after the proclamation, the German governor-general in Warsaw issued an advertisement for military recruitment, resulting in Polish protests which especially decried the absence of a Polish government.
 In December 1916, a brigade of Polish legions under Stanisław Szeptycki moved into Warsaw to form the officer corps of the new Polish army.

-The occupation authorities included German Governor-General at Warsaw, commander-in-chief of the Polska Siła Zbrojna Hans Hartwig von Beseler, as well as the Austro-Hungarian Governors-General at Lublin including Major General Erich Freiherr von Diller, Feldzeugmeister Karl Kuk as well as Major General Stanislaus Graf Szeptycki and the Infantry General Anton Lipošćak.
+The occupation authorities included German Governor-General at Warsaw, commander-in-chief of the Polska Siła Zbrojna Hans Hartwig von Beseler, as well as the Austro-Hungarian Governors-General at Lublin, including Major General Erich Freiherr von Diller, Feldzeugmeister Karl Kuk as well as Major General Stanislaus Graf Szeptycki and the Infantry General Anton Lipošćak.

 Polish authorities

 Council of State and Supreme National Committee

 On 14 January 1917, a Provisional Council of State (Tymczasowa Rada Stanu) was established as a provisional government, consisting of 15 members chosen by the German and ten by the Austrian authorities.
 The magnate Waclaw Niemojowski was appointed Crown Marshal, with Józef Mikułowski-Pomorski acting as his deputy.
 Franciszek Pius Radziwiłł and Józef Piłsudski were put in charge of the Military Commission.
 The Council's first proclamation espoused monarchical government, Poland's expansion towards the east and supported an army of volunteers.
 A National Council served as a provisional parliament.
 The Councillors insisted on actual Polish autonomy and, on 21 April, were given authority over education, law courts, and propaganda.
 Still, students were dissatisfied with the extent of autonomy and organised a strike on 3 May, resulting in the temporary closing of all universities.

-The state authorities within the Provisional Council of State included Crown Marshall Waclaw Niemojowski and Deputy Marshall Józef Mikułowski-Pomorski.
+The state authorities within the Provisional Council of State included Crown Marshal Waclaw Niemojowski and Deputy Marshal Józef Mikułowski-Pomorski.

 Meanwhile, the Supreme National Committee continued since 1914 as the limited Polish authority in the Kingdom of Galicia and Lodomeria.